ANZ (bank): Manipulation of benchmark interest rates and other key metrics

-In 2016, ANZ and 10 of its traders were named as being the subject of legal proceedings for manipulation of the benchmark inter-bank interest rates in Australia; specifically ASIC has made claims of unconscionable conduct and manipulation against ANZ.
+In 2016, ANZ and 10 of its traders were named as being the subject of legal proceedings for manipulation of the benchmark inter-bank interest rates in Australia; specifically the Australian Securities & Investments Commission (ASIC) has made claims of unconscionable conduct and manipulation against ANZ.
 ANZ has attempted to deny the claims and says it will defend the claim in court.
-Formal filings of the originating process in this regards were made against ANZ on 4 March 2016.
+Formal filings of the originating process in these regards were made against ANZ on 4 March 2016.
 Since that time ASIC has compounded their claim against the ANZ.
 In a separate court appearance in November 2016 ANZ admitted to 10 instances of attempted cartel conduct regarding alleged manipulation of the Malaysian ringgit.
 The wider market rigging case has been reported as likely lasting into 2018.

 Agriculture and child labour

 ANZ has been the subject of claims that it has backed agriculture and timber companies that engage in so called 'land grabs'.
 In 2014, ANZ faced allegations that it funded a Cambodian sugar plantation that has involved child labour, military-backed land grabs, forced evictions and food shortages.
 In February 2020, ANZ reached a compensation deal to around 1,000 Cambodian families in a land dispute related to a sugar company that ANZ funded, agreeing to pay "the profit it earned from the loan to the affected communities" of an undisclosed amount.